Seravo/wp-vagrant/README.md

 ## What's inside?

 Quite recent Docker CE.
-It spins up `seravo/wordpress:vagrant`  docker image, which in turn provides production-like environment for your development needs.
+It spins up `seravo/wordpress:development`  Docker image, which in turn provides production-like environment for your development needs.

 ## Installation